Suwayomi/Tachidesk-Sorayomi/README.md

 <p align="center">
-A free and open source manga reader based on <a href="https://flutter.dev/">Flutter</a> to read manga from a <a href="https://github.com/Suwayomi/Tachidesk-Server">Tachidesk-Server</a> instance.</br></br>
+A free and open source manga reader based on <a href="https://flutter.dev/">Flutter</a> to read manga from a <a href="https://github.com/Suwayomi/Tachidesk-Server">Suwayomi-Server</a> instance.</br></br>
-Tachidesk-Sorayomi need to connect with an already hosted server.</br></br>
+Sorayomi need to connect with an already hosted server.</br></br>
-Tachidesk-Sorayomi supports Linux, Windows, MacOS, Web, iOS and Android.
+Sorayomi supports Linux, Windows, MacOS, Web, iOS and Android.
 </p>

 ---

 ## Is this application usable?
 Should I test it?

-Here is a list of current features for interaction with Tachidesk-Sorayomi:
+Here is a list of current features for interaction with Sorayomi:

 - Managing installed Extensions.
 - Interaction with your library.